30+ Salary Increase Letter Samples | How to Ask for Pay Rise?

 When the company is doing well

 There are times when the company is doing so well, and sometimes it is not.
 Requests handed in when the company is making significant profits are more likely to be approved.
-Management will often feel obliged to reward exemplary performing employees who have contributed to the financial growth.
+Management will often feel obliged to reward exemplary performing employees who have contributed to financial growth.

 After completing a substantial project successfully

-Asking for a raise after successfully completing a significant project in the company is recommended, especially if the employee made a quantifiable contribution.
+Asking for a raise after completing a significant project in the company is recommended, especially if the employee made a quantifiable contribution.
 This way, your accomplishments are still fresh in the employer’s mind.

 If it has been a year since the last raise